Glossary of Terms

 Regenerative Breaking – partial recovery of the energy normally dissipated into friction breaking that is returned as electrical current to an energy storage device.

 Smog – a haze-like form of air pollution produced by the photochemical reaction of sunlight with volatile organic compounds (including NMOG and NOx) that have been released into the atmosphere, especially by automobile emissions.

 Smog Score or SS – Ranks a vehicle’s pollutant levels of Non-Methane Organic Gases (NMOG) and Oxides of Nitrogen (NOx) relative to all other vehicles within the current model year.
-Smog Scores are on a scale or 1-10, with 10 being the cleanest.
+Smog Ratings are on a scale or 1-10, with 10 being the cleanest.
 All new vehicles display this score on the Environmental Performance Label.

 SULEV – Super Ultra Low Emission Vehicle is a vehicle emissions rating within California’s LEV 1 and LEV 2 exhaust emission standards.

 Typical Miles Per Gallon (MPG) - Each vehicle on DriveClean.ca.gov is associated with a fuel economy estimate that is most typical for that vehicle.
 These numbers are based upon the EPA's estimated fuel economy, but may not reflect small variations in miles per gallon with every model (for instance, between an automatic and manual transmission).
 The most typical fuel economy for each vehicle model is chosen, and it is used to calculate annual fuel costs.

 Test Group Number – A number given to a specific engine used by a manufacturer to certify emissions (also called an “engine family number”).

 TLEV – Emissions rating within California’s LEV 1 exhaust emission standards.

 TIER1 – Emissions rating within California’s LEV 1 exhaust emission standards.